TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 - Re-run behavior: BATCH_STARTED replaces discovery rows with selected inputs;
   changing pipeline type after a run may require re-scanning the folder.
 - Settings still need complete mapping: memory/adaptive-worker controls, stored Rev.AI key, and skip-code-switching semantics.
-Global/local models must honor force-CPU even where constructors lack a device parameter.
+Stanza now accepts device selection, forwards it to single/multilingual pipelines, and includes device in its cache key so force-CPU cannot reuse an automatic-device model.
+  Focused tests cover this and the desktop force_cpu/worker forwarding path.
+  Other global/local models still need a force-CPU audit.
 - In-place .chat suffix preservation has a regression test; only media inputs switch to the .cha output suffix.
 - Native comparison CSV file labels previously appended .cha to absolute CHAT